dewhisna/i2c-ch341-usb/README.md

 Since USB access is asynchronous, it is **not possible to guarantee exact timings** for GPIOs and interrupts.

+GPIO functionality can be enabled/disabled on this module.
+The **default is DISABLED**.
+Pass `enable_gpio=1` when loading the module, or change the `enable_gpio` global variable to `true` before compiling, to enable it.
+This was done to avoid unnecessary USB polling of GPIO status and registering an URB with the kernel when not even using GPIO.

 ## Installation of the driver

 #### Prerequisites